Principles

 Modularity is achieved by creating custom add-ons and developing composite projects in Studio, which allows for flexibility in dividing the codebase.

-Integration of self-contained application services into a complete information system is supported by the OpenID Connect and Generic REST add-ons, as well as by the fact that Jmix is fully compatible with any asynchronous communication solution.
+Integration of self-contained application services into a complete information system is supported by the OpenID Connect, REST API and REST DataStore add-ons, as well as by the fact that Jmix is fully compatible with any asynchronous communication solution.
+You can find an example of integrating Jmix applications in the Integrating Jmix Applications guide.

 Unified Data Model